rahulgurnani/sensorlog/README.md

 # SensorApp

-This app has been developed for improving sleep detection, using raw sensor data instead of google fit apis.
+This app has been developed for collecting raw sensor data in android devices.

 It listens to changes in the following sensor